svc333/overview/crn.md

 As an example, an image in the customer receipts container in an Object Storage service can have a `resource-type` of  `object` and a `resource_ value` of `CustomerReceipts/clientdinner.png`.

-The `resource-type` must be alphanumeric, lower case, no spaces or special characters other than '-'.
+The `resource-type` must be alphanumeric, lowercase, no spaces or special characters other than '-'.
 A service can decide that the `resource-type` is optional, in which case it would be left blank.

 ## CRN Examples